superb-dev/wallet-fastapi-dynamodb/README.md

 If a `UpdateItem` operation fails, the application could not retry the operation, to prevent double deposit.
 We can solve this by adding nonce (nonce check guarantee idempotency).
+:point_right: Use **nonce** to guarantee idempotency.
+:point_right: Use a atomic counter for the deposit operation

 ```bash